RobertCurry0216/robertcurry0216.github.io/README.md

 # Hi, I'm Robert

-This is my portfolio site, written in react.
+This is my portfolio site, written in React.

+Custom styled using styled-componants.